 Sasha started her professional acting career on-stage when she was cast as the main role of a 10-minute piece, ‘The Betrayal’ (shortlisted as a Finalist) in the Short & Sweet Theatre Festival 2012, Malaysia.
 In the same year, she joined the Box of Delights Family Theatre ensemble in ‘Kleting Kuning and the Giant Crab’ and took on both roles of Nyai Rondo (mother) and Yuyu Kangkang the Giant Crab.
 Her dance training has given her an advantage in physical theatre, and she is known for being an agile performer.
 In early 2013, she was cast as a Featured Ensemble in ‘Chow Kit Road: The Musical’, and scored a role as one of the dancers in a featured dance crew, Mizfitz, in ‘Showdown: The Movie’ (released in 2016).
 The same year, she was cast in a supporting role in an infomercial ‘Bisikan Hati (Whispers of the Heart)’, and appeared in a commercial for BiC Shavers.

 At the end of 2013, Sasha moved to Melbourne from Malaysia and trained with Richard Sarell at The Rehearsal Room.
 Within the span of one year, she has worked in a number of short films, corporate videos and commercials.
 She is fluent in English, Malay, and conversational Mandarin and Cantonese.
-Her unique Asian features have enabled her to be cast in roles of different Asian ethnic backgrounds.

 In 2014, Sasha was an ensemble member of “Nothing to See Here (Dispersal)“, a piece in the Festival of Live Arts that was nominated for 2014 Green Room Awards in ‘Outstanding Contemporary and Experimental Performance’.
 She returned to Malaysia for a month in September 2014, and took on the role of Enyo, the Witch of Alarm, in Perak Society of Performing Arts' "Trick or Treat: A Halloween Musical".